iEngage/csharp-sdk/docs/InteractionApi.md

 Response the specified interaction

 This service allows a user to post a response on an interaction.
 The following fields(key:value) are required to be present in the Response JSON object.
-Refer to the Model & Model Schema of the expected JSON Object for the body of this API.</br><b>Required fields </br>1. interactionId (Path Parameter)</br>2. responseDescription </br>
+Refer to the Model & Model Schema of the expected JSON Object for the body of this API.      **Required fields**     1. interactionId (Path Parameter)     2. responseDescription

 ### Example
 ```csharp